 Molybdenum cofactor (Moco) is an enzyme cofactor found in almost all organisms from all kingdoms of life and plays central roles in various metabolic and catabolic pathways.
 Moco cannot be acquired from the environment and hence, must be biosynthesized de novo through a conserved pathway.
-Moco biosynthesis plays important roles in various scientific contexts and is associated with various medical and environmental problems.
+Moco biosynthesis plays a vital role in various scientific contexts and is associated with multiple medical and environmental problems.
 For example, in humans, Moco is essential in various detoxification pathways, and perturbation in its biosynthesis causes a fatal and currently incurable disease.
-In bacteria, Moco plays a key role in virulence.
+In bacteria, Moco plays a crucial role in virulence.
 Therefore, a fundamental understanding of Moco biosynthesis is necessary.

-These questions will be addressed by taking multidisciplinary approaches combining enzymology, organic chemistry, NMR, EPR, and X-ray crystallography.
+We are tackling these questions using multidisciplinary approaches, including enzymology, organic chemistry, NMR, EPR, and X-ray crystallography.

 The project will be developed in the future to understand the later steps of the pathway involving sulfur trafficking and metabolisms, relevant to cellular signaling in humans and infectious disease in bacteria.